framely/community/docs/reference/quickstarts/pingpong.md

    - It should start with a capital letter.
    - It should be between 2 and 100 characters in length.
    - It should only contain letters, digits, and underscores.
    <br>
    :::

    ::: thumbnail
    ![intent label](/images/guide/pingpong/intent_label.png)
    :::

-### 1. Specify the Schema
+### 1. Declare Schema
-Since this skill does not have any slots, we can skip the [service description phase at the schema level](../../guide/getting-started.md#1-describe-services-at-schema-level) as the skill name is the only thing, and it is defined when the skill is created.
+A skill defines how we invoke a function through CUI, so to build a skill, we need to first declare its schema, or signature of the corresponding function, this includes mostly the input parameters of the function.
+On a skill's  **Schema** tab, we can add slots, functions and other services needed by this skill.
+Since the simple skill like "pingpong" does not have any slots, we can skip the [service description phase at the schema level](../../guide/getting-started.md#1-describe-services-at-schema-level).

-### 2. Interaction Declaration
+### 2. Annotate Interactions
+On OpenCUI platform, the CUI behavior of any type, include skills, frames and entities, can be defined in form of dialog annotation.
+Dialogue annotation can be attached to type as whole (on its Annotation, Response and Expression tab), or attached to its slots.
+Dialogue annotations need to be configured at interaction layer first before we can configure it at the language level.

 The pingpong skill responds a *"pong"* when the user sends the message *"ping"*.
-In the declare interaction phase, you only need to add this response to a single skill at structure level, which represents the interaction layer.
+This can be done by adding a response to the skill at interaction layer.
 1. Navigate to the **Response** tab and select **Single Value Message** under the **Default Action** section to declare a simple reply.

    ::: thumbnail
    ![add response](/images/guide/pingpong/add_response.png)
    :::

-2. Once you have finished creating the skill, click **Commit** in the upper-right corner of the Build area to propagate the structure level instances to each language level.
+2. Once you are done with change in the interaction layer, click **Commit** in the upper-right corner of the Build area to make the interaction level change available to language level.

    ::: thumbnail
    ![commit pingpong struct](/images/guide/pingpong/commit_pingpong_struct.png)
    :::

-### 3. Filling Language Template and Exemplar
+### 3. Fill Language Template and Exemplar

-After declaring the interaction, the next step is to provide language-specific details such as templates for text generation and utterance exemplars for dialog understanding.
-This step is crucial for supporting new languages as it helps the chatbot to communicate with users in a natural way.

-To get started, follow these steps:
+Most dialog annotations need to be configured at the language level, one for each language supported.
+There are two kind of language related annotations, templates and exemplars.
+The text edits for them are scattered in different context, like when bot prompt a slot, the templates and exemplars defined there will only work in these contexts.
+Templates define how bot should respond, and utterance similar to exemplars defined on skill expression tab will trigger bot to start that skill, and once a skill is started, bot will follow the interaction logic defined to bring skill to completion and deliver the user what they want.

+At language level, PingPong skill can be configured as follows:

 1. Switch to the language layer.
 Select the language you want to work with from the language selector in the upper-left corner of the Build area.
 In this case, select **EN** for English.